 How Can You Recover?

-In North Carolina, the process of collecting a judgment – called "judgment execution" – is governed by statute.
-Once begun, the execution process can last for a period of up to 90 days.
+In North Carolina, the process of collecting a judgment – called "judgment execution" – is a process governed by statute.
+The execution process generally lasts for a period of up to 90 days once it has been issued.
 During that time, one or more Sheriff's Departments will be tasked with investigating whether or not the party liable on your judgment – the "judgment debtor" – owns property in that Sheriff's county.
-If property is located, and if it has enough value to justify further action, it can be seized and sold by the Sheriff to pay your judgment.
+If the property is located, and if it has enough value to justify further action, it can be seized and sold by the Sheriff to pay your judgment.
 Of course, there are a myriad of procedural rules and requirements that you must follow to see this process through to completion.